tsupplis/cpm86-hacking/README.md

 - reboot: simple cold or warm reboot (PC only)
 - cls: clear screen (clsansi is a vt100/ansi version as opposed to vt52 for PC)
 - pause: submit tool waiting for a keystroke
 - tod (CP/M-86 1.1 for XT only) replacement for CP/M-86 without the 78-99 year constraint and date/time validation including leap years.
 It does not fix the visual issue of the century hard coded to 19.
 Patches exist for that.
+It has exactly the same behaviour as the original CP/M-86 tod.cmd tool.
 - ver displays the BDOS version
 - at clock tools
     - attime (CP/M-86 1.1 for XT only) sync up clock